Quark-token-NFT-marketplace/.github/profile/README.md

 Most of our repos are private, but we will share information as we see necessary and good for the whole project & community.

 ## Quark token & NFT Marketplace
-The Quark token is an ERC20 token on Alveychain.
+The Quark token is an ERC20 token on Ethereum and Alveychain.
 It is the start and utility token of our ecosystem, which fuels the use of our product.

 ## Our mission
-Quark token is building one of the first NFT Marketplaces on Alveychain.
+Quark token is building one of the first NFT Marketplaces on Alveychain, also supporting other major chains.
 Building an userfriendly and professional userinterface.

 ## Token & LP locker
 Quark token has already developed a Token- & LP-lock on the Alveychain Blockchain.
 Currently working on a bot that is used for Alveychain communities.